Recruitment for Charities and NGO's

 What fills the gap instead:

-- Policy specialists who cannot engage externally with confidence
+- Policy specialists who cannot engage externally with confidence, who produce excellent briefings but struggle to represent the organisation in public

-- Public affairs professionals who have never run a campaign
+- Public affairs professionals who have never run a campaign, and who discover on the job that advocacy without delivery is not enough

 Finding that person through a job advertisement is optimistic.
 Finding them through a network built inside the sector is how it actually works.